raiskumar/udacity-capstone-project-advanced-ml/report.md

 ## IV.
 Results

 ### Model Evaluation and Validation

 *Performance (as per attached notebook files)-*
 ```
 - Naive Bayes Classifier: 85.25
 - RNN/LSTM: 86.8
 ```

-During model implementation, tested the performance by varying different hyperparameters:
+Below are model details:
 - Removed all characters other than alphabets i.e. only [a-z]
 - Removed all stop words and stemmerized to keep the vocab limited
+- For naive bayes, used all default values for measuring error and for calculating area uder curve
 - For word embedding; used embedding layer and let the network learn the appropriate representation of encoding of the words on its own in the course of training.
+- Used embed_size as 250.
+Tried 300 as well but didn't see much performance gain.
+- Used dropout_rate = 0.9.
 - Reviews length are variable.
-Fixed the sequence length to 250 words.
+Fixed the sequence length to 250 words, i.e. seq_len = 250.
 Reviews which are more than 250 words will have only last 250 words.
 And reviews which are less than 250 words will get padded with 0 in the beginning.
-- From the embedding layer, the new representations will be passed to LSTM cells.
-These will add recurrent connections to the network so we can include information about the sequence of words in the data.
-- Wrap that LSTM cell in a dropout layer to help prevent the network from overfitting.
-- LSTM cells go to sigmoid output.
-- We don't care about the sigmoid outputs except for the very last one, we can ignore the rest.
+- Learning rate: learning_rate = 0.001
+- Hidden layer: number_of_layers = 1.
+Fixed this to ensure that training happens in resonable time.
+- Activation Function: sigmoid.
+Explored Relu and Softmax but got best result with Sigmoid.
+- LSTM size, hidden_layer_size = 512 .
+Explored with 128, 256 as well.
+Amount of time it takes to train is directly dependent on this number.
+Got best result with 512.
+- Batch size, batch_size = 25.
+So at one time 25 reviews were fed in training phase.
+- Number of epochs; epochs = 10

 The model is generic for sentiment analysis problems.
 I have tweaked many parameters and saw that results were almost consistent.
-Minor changes in parameters didn't result in major deviation in results.
+Minor changes in parameters didn't result in any major deviation in results.
 So, can say that the results can be trusted.

 Tested this model on another Kaggle problem(https://www.kaggle.com/c/si650winter11), Michigan University Sentiment Classification Contest.
 The data set has sentences extracted from social media and then classified into positive or negative.
 Model without much changes gave good results.